-Top North Korean official Kim Yong Chol reportedly heading to US
+Top North Korean official Kim Yong Chol heading to US

-Seoul (CNN)One of North Korean leader Kim Jong Un's top officials is believed to be traveling to the United States as the two countries lay the groundwork for on-again, off-again talks between Kim and US President Donald Trump in Singapore on June 12.
+Seoul (CNN)One of North Korean leader Kim Jong Un's top officials is traveling to the United States as the two countries lay the groundwork for on-again, off-again talks between Kim and US President Donald Trump in Singapore on June 12.

-Kim Yong Chol was spotted at Beijing's international airport Wednesday, where he's believed to be on a layover before boarding a flight to the US that's due to arrive as early as Wednesday, according to South Korea's Yonhap News Agency and other media reports, citing unnamed sources.
+Trump himself confirmed the news of Kim Yong Chol's trip to the US early Tuesday, tweeting: "We have put a great team together for our talks with North Korea.
+Meetings are currently taking place concerning Summit, and more.
+Kim Young Chol, the Vice Chairman of North Korea, heading now to New York.
+Solid response to my letter, thank you!"

-If the trip is confirmed, Kim would be the most senior official to visit the United States since 2000, when Vice Marshal Jo Myong Rok traveled to Washington to meet with former US President Bill Clinton in the Oval Office.
+Once he touches down on American soil, Kim would be the most senior official to visit the United States since 2000, when Vice Marshal Jo Myong Rok traveled to Washington to meet with former US President Bill Clinton in the Oval Office.
 Then-US Secretary of State Madeleine Albright traveled to North Korea later that month.

-CNN has not been able to independently establish where Kim is traveling to, nor the reason for his journey.
-China's Ministry of Foreign Affairs declined to confirm Kim's visit or make any further comment.
-CNN has reached out to the White House and the State Department for comment.

-Kim Yong Chol's trip comes as the United States and North Korea attempt to revive the summit, a potential diplomatic triumph for two countries technically still at war.
+His trip comes as the United States and North Korea attempt to revive the summit, a potential diplomatic triumph for two countries technically still at war.

-The talks nearly fell apart last week when Trump when the US President canceled them Thursday following incendiary comments from a senior North Korean foreign ministry official who called Vice President Mike Pence a "political dummy."
+The talks nearly fell apart last week when Trump said he was calling off the June 12 meeting in Singapore, following incendiary comments from a senior North Korean foreign ministry official who called Vice President Mike Pence a "political dummy."
 The White House also said in a background briefing that North Korean officials hadn't answered their calls, frustrating their attempts to plan for the meeting.

-But after a conciliatory statement from North Korea, Trump revived hopes for the meeting late Saturday night, after Kim called an impromptu meeting with South Korean President Moon Jae-In and reiterated his commitment to denuclearizing.
+But after a conciliatory statement from North Korea, Trump revived hopes for the meeting late Saturday night.
+Over the weekend Kim Jong Un called an impromptu meeting with South Korean President Moon Jae-In at the Demilitarized Zone and reiterated his commitment to denuclearizing.

 Kim's right hand man

-Kim Yong Chol and Kim Jong Un's sister, Kim Yo Jong, have been two of the most visible and important North Korean players in Pyongyang's push for rapprochement with South Korea and the United States this year.
+Kim Yong Chol and Kim Jong Un's sister, Kim Yo Jong, have been two of the most visible and important players in Pyongyang's push for rapprochement with South Korea and the United States this year.

-Kim Yong Chol's reported trip to the US indicates that Washington and Pyongyang have direct lines of communication open and are working together closely to work though issues ahead of the summit.
+Kim Yong Chol's trip to the US indicates that Washington and Pyongyang have direct lines of communication open and are working closely together to work though issues ahead of the summit.

-Pyongyang's foreign ministers regularly travel to New York to address the United Nations General Assembly, but Kim Yong Chol is believed to be the most senior North Korean since Jo to go to the US.
+Pyongyang's foreign ministers regularly travel to New York to address the United Nations General Assembly, but this will be a much higher level presence with Kim Yong Chol's appearance at the international body headquarters.

 "There is a power going to enemy territory.
 The act itself builds confidence on both sides," said John Delury, a professor of international relations at Yonsei University's Graduate school of International Studies.